VjParmar/Auto-Tester/README.md

 # Auto-UnitTester
-Project is created to test your code for proper input value test that most of code failed to address
+Project is created to test your code for proper inputs and provide you relief to do the same as many a times your code failed to address the same